 - 1. Examinations for the programmes are in writing and/or oral and/or by tutorial exercise, unless the Programme Director decides otherwise. - 2.
 A minimum grade to be obtained can be required for a partial test of a course.
 This grade should not be higher than 4.5. - 3.
 A minimum grade to be obtained can be required for an examination of a course with partial tests.
 This grade should not be higher than 5.5. - 4.
 Oral examinations can never determine more than 50% of the result of an education unit. - 5.
 Group assignments can never determine more than 50% of the result of a course. - 6.
 In derogation of the previous subsection the result of a seminar is individually determined based on groupwork and / or individual work.
 Seminar results can never be determined for 100% by a written examination. - 7.
 Examinations have no multiple-choice questions. - 8.
-If the Programme Director decides that the method of examination as meant in the previous subsections will be different, students will be informed about this at the latest two months before the examination date. - 9.
-Bonus schemes have to be submitted to the Programme Director for prior approval. - 10.
+Any exceptions to the rules set out in the previous subsections must be approved in advance by the Programme Director. - 9.
+If the Programme Director decides that the method of examination as meant in the previous subsections will be different, students will be informed about this at the latest two months before the examination date. - 10.
+Bonus schemes have to be submitted to the Programme Director for prior approval. - 11.
 Students with a disability or chronic illness are offered the opportunity to adapt their studies, as far as reasonably possible, to the restrictions determined by the disability or chronic illness.
 These adaptations will be aligned as far as possible to the individual functional impairment of the student, but may not change the learning objectives of an education unit or the intended learning outcomes of a programme (see article 3 of these regulations).